mogzol/ScpDriverInterface/README.md

 ### Sending Inputs to the Virtual Controllers

 To send inputs to a controller, you use the `Report()` method.
-This method takes a 20-byte XBox 360 controller input report, as specified [here](http://free60.org/wiki/GamePad#Input_report).
+This method takes a 20-byte Xbox 360 controller input report, as specified [here](http://free60.org/wiki/GamePad#Input_report).
 To make this easier, ScpDriverInterface includes the X360Controller class, which can generate the report for you.
 To use it, first create a new X360Controller object:

 ```C#
 X360Controller controller = new X360Controller();